nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

 PrintWindow(hwnd, imageDC, PW_CLIENTONLY);

 // Remove our `WH_CALLWNDPROC` hook procedure from the global hook chain.
-// nextHook was the return value from the SetWindowsHookEx function call.
+// hkHook was the return value from the SetWindowsHookEx function call.
-UnhookWindowsHookEx(nextHook);
+UnhookWindowsHookEx(hkHook);

 // Restore the window to the original dimensions. if (isMaximized)